clog-tool/clog-cli/README.md

     clog [FLAGS] [OPTIONS]

 FLAGS:
-        --from-latest-tag    uses the latest tag as starting point (ignores other --from parameters) -v, --version            Prints version information
+        --from-latest-tag    use latest tag as start (instead of --from) -h, --help               Prints help information
-    -h, --help               Prints this message
+        --major              Increment major version by one (Sets minor and patch to 0) --minor              Increment minor version by one (Sets patch to 0) --patch              Increment patch version by one
+    -v, --version            Prints version information

 OPTIONS:
-        --subtitle=subtitle         e.g. crazy-release-title
+        --from=from                 e.g. 12a8546
     -r, --repository=repository     e.g. https://github.com/thoughtram/clog
         --setversion=setversion     e.g. 1.0.1
+        --subtitle=subtitle         e.g. crazy-release-title
         --to=to                     e.g. 8057684 (Defaults to HEAD when omitted)
-        --from=from                 e.g. 12a8546

 ```

 Try it!